souelgha/42_ft_transcendence/README.md

 </div>

 ## The project
-it is the final project of commun core 42 cursus. this project was developped by a team of 4 developpers.
+This is the final project of commun core 42 cursus.
+It was developped by a team of 4 developpers.
 It is a multiplayer game based on [Pong classic game](https://www.ponggame.org/)

-## GAMES
+## Games
 User can play games against each other on the same device or in remote mode
 - **Solo Mode**: Train alone or battle an AI opponent.
 - **Battle mode**: Compete against on line opponent.